Xunnamius/project-utils/packages/plugin-lint/README.md

 - ⚠️ Warns when `package.json` is missing the `config.docs.entry` key path, or
   if it points to a file that does not exist
-- ⚠️ Warns when `README.md` does not contain the standard badge topmatter, or when the topmatter pointing to the wrong package name and/or repo uri
+- ⚠️ Warns when `README.md` does not contain the standard badge topmatter, or when said topmatter is pointing to the wrong package name and/or repo uri

 These additional checks are performed _unless_ executing in monorepo mode and `package.json` _does not_ contain the `workspaces` key: